 - The funding bodies that you are eligible for and are pertinent to the proposed research (More below)

-- Attach your CV and any pertinent publications
+- Attach your CV and pertinent publications.

 Oxford undergraduate students: